tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/overview.md

 # Metadata Security Protocol (MSP)

 MSP enhances the security of the [Azure Instance Metadata Service](https://aka.ms/azureimds) and [Azure Wireserver](https://aka.ms/azureWireserver) endpoints (available in Azure IaaS VM/VMSS at 169.254.169.254 and 168.63.129.16 respectively).
-These cloud "metadata services" are ubiquitous across the industry with all major providers offering their own varaints.
+These cloud "metadata services" are ubiquitous across the industry with all major providers offering their own variants.

 These services are used for providing metadata and bootstrapping VM credentials.
 As a result, they are frequently targeted by threat actors.
 Common vectors include confused deputy attacks (e.g. SSRF) against in guest workloads and sandbox escapes, which are of particular concern for hosted-on-behalf-of workloads where untrusted code is intentionally loaded into the VM.